datascienceconfidential/datascienceconfidential.github.io/_posts/2017-29-10-jekyll-blog.md

 * I wanted a pair of arrows at the bottom of every post, so that the interested reader can click through to the next and previous posts.

 * I wanted to be able to suppress posts so that I can keep them in draft form for a while.
-After messing around with dates, it turned out that this can be done very easily by setting `published=false` in the front matter of the markdown file containing the post.
+After messing around with dates, it turned out that this can be done very easily by setting `published: false` in the front matter of the markdown file containing the post.
 In future, I will probably look for a markdown editor which lets me write the drafts offline.

 * Finally, having built the entire blog online, it was time to migrate it to a live version.
 I was going to create a new Github account